 - Recommended pixel dimensions are 1584 (w) x 396 (h) pixels.

 Use a tool like Photoshop, PicMonkey or Canva to create your background image and get it to the right size.
+Add messaging and logos.
 Then go to your profile and click “Update Background Photo.”
 Upload and test.
 If needed, adjust your image and re-upload.

-My final lunch-hour snippet of advice… don’t put this on the back burner.
+Another lunch-hour snippet of advice – don’t put this on the back burner.
 Your LinkedIn profile is your professional, online resume and business card.
 Make it shine by adding a fresh, unique background image to your profile.